k4spi4n/universal-realtime-audio-subtitle/README.md

 # Universal Realtime Audio Subtitle

-**A high-performance, real-time subtitle overlay for Windows that captures system audio and generates accurate captions using state-of-the-art AI models.**
+**A high-performance, real-time subtitle overlay for Windows that captures system audio and generates accurate captions using cutting-edge AI models.**

 ## 📖 Overview